-But what you may not realise is that this knowledge is built upon the maths basics that you have been taught since kindergarten and primary school.
-Addition and subtraction, multiplication and division are the pillars of for understanding all mathematics education and your ability to grasp and solve these math problems is what leads you now on the road to math mastery.
+But what you may not realise is that this knowledge is built upon the maths basics that you have been taught since pre-school and primary school.
+Addition and subtraction, multiplication and division are the pillars for understanding all mathematics education and your ability to grasp and solve these math problems is what leads you now on the road to math mastery.

-if you are serious about your math practice, you have studied sequences, fractions and algebraic math concepts.
+If you are serious about your math practice, you have studied sequences, fractions and algebraic math concepts.
 You will also recognise that math is not just made up of typical whole numbers but also symbols and letters which represent different parts of the number system.

 Once you have left the primary grade math classroom where the curriculum was times tables, adding and subtracting.
 Maths begins to open up and with so does your understanding of the world.
 Rounding out your knowledge in the subject is a great skill as maths is one of the common core standards for many parts of our society today.

 To learn math and more about its number patterns and mathematical models lets take a look at the golden ratio.

 Plato used the golden ratio to design The Parthenon.
 Photo Source: Unsplash

 The golden ratio, divine proportion or golden proportion is said to be the perfect proportion that naturally occurs in nature.
 The term describes the relationship between two figures where the numbers of those figures are in a complementary ratio.